blentz100/blentz100/README.md

 ## Hi there 👋

 I'm currently the Director of Student Services at Promineo Tech.
 We are a small but rapidly growing Education as a Service Provider that partners with community colleges and universites across the United States.
 I help front end students with Javascript, React, HTML, CSS and Git.
 I help our graduates land their first jobs in the technology industry.
 If you want help with your job search don't hesitate to reach out - I help with resumes, cover letters, portfolio projects and overall strategy.
+I'll be contuining to add resources here to help students learn coding.

 ## 💬 Resources for Bootcamp Students